corpus-io/tokenize.it-smart-contracts/docs/user_overview.md

 ## Transaction fees

 The platform will pay all ethereum transaction fees for deployments and other transactions performed through it's web app.
-This is made possible through the use of meta transactions (EIP-2771) and trustless deployment procedures.
+This is made possible through the use of [meta transactions (EIP-2771) and trustless deployment procedures](../README.md#eip-2771).

-Note that the, independent of ethereum transaction fees, the platform charges fees for token minting and investments!
+Note that, independent of ethereum transaction fees, the platform charges [fees for token minting and investments](fees.md)!

 ## Investor and company pool